-The last formal valuation was carried out at 31 March 2019 and the valuation at 31 March 2022 is currently underway.
+The last formal valuation was carried out at 31 March 2022.

 In December 2018, the Court of Appeal handed down a judgement regarding two employment tribunal cases (McCloud and Sargeant), which were brought against the Government in relation to possible discrimination in the implementation of transitional protection following the introduction of the reformed 2015 public service pension schemes from 1 April 2015.
 The judgement concluded that the transitional protection offered to some members as part of scheme reforms amounted to unlawful discrimination.
 On 27 June 2019, the Supreme Court denied the Government's request to appeal the judgement.